HaiderMalik12/ng2-dep/to-do.md

 ## Step 4: Teach

 ## Module # 4: http:

+-  We use http to get and serve data with promises or Observables.
+We isolate the http calls in a shared Service.

+- Component is handled on Observable.

+- We Subscribe to it.

+1. Import the http Module.
+2. Call http.get in a Service and return the mapped result.
+3. Subscribe to the Service's function in the Component.

-Step 1: Learn enough to get started
+## Step 1: Learn enough to get started

-Step 2: Play around and generate questions
+## Step 2: Play around and generate questions

+ ### Q: How does http work?

+ ### Q: How does observable work?

+ ### Q: How does rxjs work?

+ ### Q: What is map and catch in rxjs?

-Step 3: Answe the question
+## Step 3: Answer the question

 -----